 They say, “Beauty is in the eye of the mouse-holder.”
 Different people prefer distinctive styles.
 However, that does not imply that there are not a few ground rules you can follow when selecting the presentation of your website.

 Following are five tips to make sure that you are heading in the right direction and are not turning your customers away:

 1. Minimalist homepage and free of clutter

 We do not always read each word on a site.
 Instead, we quickly scan pages, picking out sentences and keywords.
-So the less a user looks at your website, they click on or remember or read, the better they will evaluate and process what is going on in front of them.
+So the less a user looks at your website, they click on or remember or read, the better they will evaluate and process what is happening in front of them.

 It makes it more reasonable for them to do what you require them to do.
 Make sure to break Text and Calls To Action up with legible paragraphs and larger subheadings.

 As the technology to display information evolves with smartphones and computer screens, the designer’s work remains to organize the content.
 Then, you have seconds to tell them what your site is about and grab someone’s attention.